cincospenguinos/We-reGoingHomePrototype/README.md

 ### TODO from Tasha's playthrough

-- [x] Setup way to maintain room state
-- [x] Make the various pieces of the puzzle smaller
-- [x] Add more puzzles
-- [x] Ease the player into puzzle1--maybe have a couple rooms with two panels
-- [ ] Create new set of sprites that depict information in a more clear way
 - [ ] Add more elements to the rooms
 	- [ ] Walls that turn the room into mazes
 	- [ ] Lasers of multiple colors